 Are the Knights Being Undervalued?

-As we mentioned above, the Knights odds at online sportsbooks are +1600, meaning that sportsbooks en masse are giving them a 5.88% implied probability to win the cup this season.
+As we mentioned above, the Knights odds at sportsbooks are +1600, meaning that sportsbooks en masse are giving them a 5.88% implied probability to win the cup this season.
 Frankly, we think this is representative of their actual chances to win the cup this season.